 Voilà is not a coffee roaster.
-Instead, it partners with roasters from around America and now, the world – Sheridan and Melbourne-based roaster St ALi and its founder Salvatore Malatesta have collaborated to release Finca La Laja, a coffee sourced from James Fernandez’s five-hectare plantation in Colombia’s El Tambo region.
+Instead, it partners with roasters from around America and now, the world.
+In 2018, Sheridan and Melbourne-based roaster St ALi and its founder Salvatore Malatesta collaborated to release Finca La Laja, a coffee sourced from James Fernandez’s five-hectare plantation in Colombia’s El Tambo region.
 It presents with tasting notes of plum, brown sugar and florals.

 At $16 for 25 grams (five by five-gram sachets), it won’t upend the bulk-buy supermarket competition.
 But, even at that price point, this first release sold out in just three days.

 It marks St ALi’s first foray into a specialty-grade instant coffee.
 “We’re early adopters of anything we think is new and cool,” Malatesta says.
 “We decided that a collaboration with those guys was a must.”

 “It follows on the molecular movement,” he adds.
 “Chefs like Heston [Blumenthal] have been dehydrating things for years.”
 Dehydration intensifies flavour and extends the life of a product.

 Broadsheet had to see if the hype was true.
 We did an in-house flavour comparison, pitting Voilà' Finca La Laja against a couple of the big names in the instant business.
 It was the clear winner, with a flavour comparable to a pour over, but not quite the game-changer we’d hoped for.